-There are no formal prerequisites for the Basic SkyWarn class, however we would recommend attendees take our online training before-hand...
+There are no formal prerequisites for the Basic SkyWarn class; however, we recommend attendees take our online training beforehand...

-For the Advanced SkyWarn class, attendees will first need to take the Basic SkyWarn class to have a basic foundation for the more advanced topics that will be covered.
+For the Advanced SkyWarn class, we request that attendees first take the Basic SkyWarn class to have a basic foundation for the more advanced topics that will be covered.

 - SkyWarn Spotter's Field Guide (26.58 MB)